MARC WB3JOE/R W3NWA Southeastern PA

 MARC Honors Steve Werner KD3DK

 MARC President Steve Werner KD3DK was honored with a farewell salute at the May 2016 club meeting.
 Steve has been President of MARC since 2010 but is moving to Florida.
-Jeremy Carlo N2ZLQ as MARC Vice President is shown acceptable the gavel from Steve with Rich KB3VZL presiding.
+Jeremy Carlo N2ZLQ as MARC Vice President is shown acceptable the gavel from Steve with Rich KB3VZL (SK) presiding.
 Steve was presented with a commemorative plaque, the membership enjoyed a decorated cake and wished Steve bon voyage!

 Boy Scouts

 Starting in 2013, MARC made a significant commitment to provide support to the Boy Scouts.
 Two of our members, Doug (NE3U, SK) and Steve (KD3WK) were registered merit badge counselors and at Field Day 2013 they worked with 12 scouts who successfully earned their Radio Merit Badge.
 In August 2013, MARC worked with seven more scouts who earned their radio merit badges.
 In October 2013, Doug and Steve attended the Jamboree on the Air (JOTA) station run by Troop 8 in Honey Brook.
-MARC is also working with the Chester County Council with the hopes of setting up a permanent station.

 MARC Special Service Club